AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/configurations.md

 ---
-title: Configuration Manager
+title: Configurations and the Configuration Browser
 description: Understand AEM configurations and how they manage workspace settings in AEM.
 ---

-# Configuration Manager {#configuration-manager}
+# Configurations and the Configuration Browser {#configuration-browser}

 AEM configurations serve to manage settings in AEM and serve as workspaces.